nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 ### Contents

-#### Everything should be in a chronological order.

-What does this mean?
-For example, let's say you worked at a Company ABC and then a Company DEF and then a Company GHI.
-Then, you write:

-- Company GHI
-- Company DEF
-- Company ABC

-In short, the higher it is placed, the more recent it should be.

 #### "Resume English"

 *Disclaimer: This "Resume English" part wasn't written by me.
 It's from [What is "resume English," and why should I use it?](https://techwritingtodai.blogspot.com/2014/08/what-is-resume-english-and-why-should-i.html**)*